Short-Rate-Dependent Volatility Models: Example: CIR-driven short rate

-which is the well-known formula for the price of a zero-coupon bond when the short rate is modeled by a CIR process. \\[0.5em] {In Figure \ref{fig:cir-iv}, we plot implied volatility $\sig_0(T,L)$ as a function of log-moneyness $L$ for two different maturities $T$ and three different correlation coefficients $\rho$.
-For both long and short maturities ($T=1$ and $T=0.25$, respectively), the implied volatility becomes more skewed when correlation $\rho$ increases from 0 to 1.
-Also, the implied volatility tends to be higher at longer maturity.} The \textit{Wolfram Mathematica} \textcopyright{} code used to produce the plots is given in Appendix \ref{sec:mathematica}.
+{In Figure \ref{fig:cir-iv}, we plot implied volatility $\sig_0(T,L)$ as a function of log-moneyness $L$ for two different maturities $T$ and three different correlation coefficients $\rho$.
+As is typical with stochastic volatility models, the correlation $\rho$ strongly affects the skew.
+The \textit{Wolfram Mathematica} \textcopyright{} code used to produce the plots is given in Appendix \ref{sec:mathematica-cir}.

 \begin{remark} The astute reader will observe that -- even when $\rho = 0$, the implied volatility smile is \textit{not} symmetric.
 The reason is that, although from \eqref{eq:dY}-\eqref{eq:dX} we have $\dd[X, Y]_t = 0$ when $\rho = 0$, we also have from equations \eqref{eq:dY-Tforward}-\eqref{eq:dZ-Tforward} in Appendix \ref{sec:T-forward} that $\dd [ Z^T , Y ]_t = a^2(Y_t) Q(t;T) \dd t$ when $\rho = 0$, where $Z^T = \log F^T$.
 The non-zero co-variation results in an asymmetric implied volatility smile. \end{remark}